← Back to Insights

 4. The Challenge of Editing What You Wouldn't Write

-Many non-native editors are excellent writers in English.
-Yet editing requires an ability to rewrite at a high level.
-Native editors often revise sentences in ways a non-native editor wouldn’t naturally think of because they instinctively draw from:
+Editing requires an ability to rewrite at a high level.
+Native editors instinctively draw from:

-A non-native editor may preserve the original structure to avoid overstepping.
-A native editor reshapes the sentence entirely if needed, producing clearer and more fluent results.
+A non-native editor may preserve structure to avoid overstepping.
+A native editor reshapes sentences entirely when needed.

 5. Accuracy vs Authenticity